jamesplease/knockout-view/README.md

 ###Caveats

-This only works on View Models that aren't namespaced.
-Further, it hasn't been tested on pages with multiple view models.
+This has only been tested on pages with a single view model.

 ##Browser Support